mariazhenchur/mariazhenchur/README.md

 # 💫 About Me:
-I've lately graduated from a WebUI/Front-end Developer course at SoftServe Academy.
+I've recently graduated from a WebUI/Front-end Developer course at SoftServe Academy.
 I am currently focused on improving my React skills, passionate about exploring the realms of coding and building web-applications.

 ## 🌐 Socials: